tbhb/typing-graph/docs/roadmap.md

 - Query node-local metadata only (no traversal)
 - Query immediate children only (one level)
 - Query full subtree with configurable depth limits
-- Query along specific paths (e.g., "all metadata on dict values")
+- Query along specific paths (for example "all metadata on dict values")
-- Scope to specific node types (e.g., "metadata on FieldDef nodes only")
+- Scope to specific node types (for example "metadata on FieldDef nodes only")

 **Use cases:**